 We illustrate top-down system verification by verifying a multi-sensor system.
 The functional requirement of this system is that it should properly control multiple hardware sensors, for instance, a temperature sensor and a humidity sensor.
-The sensor system can be partitioned into hardware and software components as shown in Figure 14.
-It can be observed that the multisensor system reuses the existing components with a new bridge component that connects S-SEN, H-CLK, and the two hardware sensors.
-Upon a clock interrupt, S-SEN starts both hardware sensors.
-Upon completion of sensing, each sensor interrupts and passes data to S-SEN.
+The sensor system can be partitioned into hardware and software components as shown in Fig. 14.
+It can be observed that the multi-sensor system reuses the existing components with a new bridge component that connects

-Figure 14.
-Multi-sensor system
+Fig. 14.
+Multi-sensor system.